BenJacobs-dev/GameCluster/README.md

 ### IKFun:

 This is an inverse kinematics simulator, lots of options for moving the ends of the "rope" and even allowing simple animation creation.
 I may improve apon the animation system and the interactablity of this, but that will require a large rewrite, which i currently dont have the time to do.

+### Gravity

+A clone of the Android app [Particle Flow](https://play.google.com/store/apps/details?id=com.nfaralli.particleflow&hl=en&gl=US).
+A bunch of paticles are generated and can create attraction points (Black Holes) using the right click, and drag them around with left click.

+### Percolation

+A visalization of Percolation, idea from [this Youtube video}(https://www.youtube.com/watch?v=a-767WnbaCQ&t)

+### LeafMaker

+A WIP fork of my 2D fractal maker that creates a green shadow around the fractal.
+The plan is to create the vein patterns in leaves (the fractal component) and connecting leavifiness (the green haze)